* OPEC exports rise in June - Thomson Reuters Oil Research

 OPEC exported 25.92 million barrels per day (bpd) in June, up 450,000 bpd from May and 1.9 million bpd more than a year earlier.

-The rise in exports came despite OPEC's vow to rein in production until March 2018 and followed hot on the heels of Reuters' monthly OPEC production survey which found output jumped to a 2017 high last month as OPEC members Nigeria and Libya continued to pump more.
+The rise came despite OPEC's vow to rein in production until March 2018 and came on the heels of Reuters' monthly OPEC production survey which found output jumped to a 2017 high last month as Nigeria and Libya continued to pump more.
+Both OPEC members are exempt from the output cut deal.

-Russia, which led other non-OPEC producers to join the deal, would oppose any proposal for deeper cuts at the OPECs ministerial meeting later this month, Bloomberg cited four Russian government officials as saying.
+Russia, which led other non-OPEC producers to join the deal, would oppose any proposal for deeper cuts at OPEC ministerial meeting later this month, Bloomberg reported, citing four Russian government officials.

 "The air is getting thin for oil prices.
 The price increase just ran out of steam, which is not very surprising, given the news flow of rising OPEC supplies," said Carsten Fritsch, senior commodity analyst at Commerzbank.

 Another analyst said the strong dollar provided less incentive to invest in greenback-denominated commodities such as crude oil.
-The dollar pared some of its early gains but was still up versus a basket of currencies ahead of the release of the Federal Reserve's minutes on its June policy meeting.
+The dollar pared some early gains but remained near a one-week high.

 The head of the International Energy Agency told Reuters that rising output from key oil producers could hamper expectations that the oil market would rebalance in the second half of the year.

-The bearish outlook also led Saxo Bank to cut its year-end Brent crude price forecast to $53 a barrel from $58.
+Saxo Bank cut its year-end Brent crude price forecast to $53 a barrel from $58.
+Yet traders and analysts pointed to some technical signs that could lead to a recovery.

 "The longer term moving average systems need stronger moves over $51.50 in Brent and $49 to $49.50 in WTI which is where the 100-day and 200-day moving averages are," said Scott Shelton, broker at ICAP in Durham, North Carolina.